I'm a First-Generation Student at Georgetown. Yesterday's News Infuriates Me. | Washingtonian (DC)

 At least three families are named, including one person I know, and the details of their alleged scheme are entertaining, but infuriating.

-In at least one alleged case, an applicant knew she was cheating on the SATs and gloated with the proctor her family hired to help her score higher.
+In at least one alleged case, an applicant knew she was cheating on the SATs and gloated with the proctor her family had hired to help her score higher.

 And in another alleged case, an applicant followed instructions from Singer to write an email to Coach Ernst outlining his intent to play tennis for Georgetown, though he knew he had never played tennis in high school before.